-Scotland possesses a huge wave and tidal energy resource and the potential exists to generate more electricity than we currently need from the waters around the Scottish coast.
-Wave energy is intermittent but relatively predictable, whereas tidal current energy is intermittent but largely predictable.
-Some of the best resources are located off the north-west coast and northern tip of Scotland.
-The world's first commercial wave energy device is still producing power on the shoreline at Islay.
+Scotland possesses huge wave and tidal energy resources and the potential exists to generate more electricity than we currently need from the waters around the Scottish coast.

 The Crown Estate's report of 2012, UK Wave and Tidal Key Resource Areas Project, found that Scottish waters offer the majority of the UK’s wave resources (46 TWh/year) and significant tidal stream resources (32 TWh/year).